 Ethno is JM International’s program for folk, world and traditional music.
 Founded in 1990, it is aimed at young musicians (up to the age of 30) with a mission to revive and keep alive global cultural heritage.

 Present today in over 40 countries and on all 6 continents, Ethno engages young people through a series of annual international music camps as well as workshops, concerts and tours, working together with schools, conservatories and other groups of youth to promote peace, tolerance and understanding.

 The goal of Ethno is to inspire musicians through these interactions to deepen their musical interests and to build a global network that supports their careers.
-Each Ethno camp combines workshops, jam sessions, rehearsals and performances that enable participants to develop both personal and professional skills.
+Each Ethno music camp combines workshops, jam sessions, rehearsals and performances that enable participants to develop both personal and professional skills.
 Through Ethno, musicians gain a greater understanding of each other’s cultures.
-At Ethno, music is powerful tool that fosters inclusion, understanding and acceptance.
+At Ethno, music is a powerful tool that fosters inclusion, understanding and acceptance.

 Keep traditional music alive amongst young people.